Skip to main content

 For information or advice about AT please contact disability.midlands@tus.ie

-Assistive Technology Camp for Secondary School Students
+Assistive Technology Workshop for Secondary School Students

 Every year in late June the Athlone Disability Support Service hosts an Assistive Technology camp.
-The one-day interactive camp is designed for secondary school students with a Specific Learning Difficulty, ADHD or Autism who have received recommendations for Assistive Technology.
+The one-day interactive camp is designed for secondary school students with a Specific Learning Difficulty, ADHD, or Autism who have received recommendations for Assistive Technology.
 The camp offers participants the opportunity to get hands-on experience and training in the use of various forms of Assistive Technology and free apps.

 For more information contact disability.midlands@tus.ie